yu-hasebe/kurenai/README.md

 # kurenai
 A 2d game engine for WebAssembly.
 This is a project in development.
-It can be dramatically changed now.
+It works now, but it can dramatically change.

 # sample